chelsabeth/sprint-review-authentication/README.md

 - [ ] `cd` into your project
 - [ ] create your own branch - `firstname-lastname`
 - [ ] `npm i` to get all node dependencies
-- [ ] navigate through the code and take a look at what is going on
+- [ ] navigate through the code and take a look at what is going on - everything is written for you except for testing
-- [ ] let's write some tests for our code!
+- [ ] let's write some tests for our endpoints!